PicoQuant/snAPI/doc_source/controlConnector.rst

 .. image:: _static/DE-15.png
     :class: p-2

-|
+:figure-caption:`The control connector is a 15-pin female sub-D connector located on the slot bracket and labelled C.`

-The control connector is a 15-pin female sub-D connector located on the slot bracket and labelled `C`.
 The following table shows the control connector's pin assignments

 .. list-table:: Default Pin Assignments: 15-pin sub-D
    :widths: 20 30  200